molily/testing-angular/end-to-end-testing.md

 }
 ```

 From now on, Cypress will expand the URL passed to `cy.visit` to a full URL using the `baseUrl`.
-The `baseUrl` configuration option can still be overridden on the command line if necessary.
+The `baseUrl` configuration option can still be overridden on the command line, for example when testing staging and production.

 ## Finding elements